-For benefits-eligible employees, no enrollment is necessary for EAP and Tobacco Cessation and participation is not dependent upon enrolling in the Medical Plan.
-Your coverage begins on your date or hire or when you become benefits eligible.
+For benefits-eligible employees, no enrollment is necessary for Wellness, EAP and Tobacco Cessation programs and participation is not dependent upon enrolling in the Medical Plan.
+Your coverage begins on your date of hire or when you become benefits eligible.